 Premises liability refers to the liability for failing to maintain the property in a safe manner.
 This obligation is also known as their duty of care.

 A property owner violates this duty of care if their negligence leads to a visitor’s injury.
 It’s important to note that the status of the visitor is relevant in determining the property owner’s duty of care.
-As far as the law is concerned, there are three types of visitors:
+As far as premises liability law is concerned, there are three types of visitors: